JD-ETH/copark86.github.io/_pages/about.md

   - /about.html
 ---

-*Currently Looking for a job in field robotics startup, starting earlist January 2019*
+*Currently Looking for a job in robotics startup, starting earlist January 2019*

 My Skill sets
 - Robot Perception